flukehan/MixERP/docs/user-guide/sales/setup/recurring-invoice-setup.md

 #Recurring Invoice Setup
-Recurring Invoice Setup is used to define setup parameters for the recurring invoices.
-It is used to setup party, start date, end date, amount and payment term of the recurring invoices.
+Recurring invoice setup is used to define setup parameters for the recurring invoices.
+It is used to setup party, start date, end date, amount, and payment term of the recurring invoices.

 ![Recurring Invoice Setup](images/recurring-invoice-setup.png)